autometrics-dev/autometrics-py/README.md

 The library uses a separate metric (`build_info`) to track the version and git metadata of your code - repository url, provider name, commit and branch.

-It then writes queries that group metrics by the set labels so you can spot correlations between code changes and potential issues.
+It then writes queries that group metrics by these metadata, so you can spot correlations between code changes and potential issues.

 Configure these labels by setting the following environment variables: